 Phantom pain – a pain sensation in a body part that is no longer there, such as breast pain after the breast has been removed.
 This type of pain is very real.

 What affects pain?

 As well as the physical cause of the pain, your environment, fatigue levels, emotions and thoughts can affect how you feel and react to pain.
 It’s important for your health care team to understand the way these factors affect you.

-- Where you are – things and people in your environment – at home, at work and elsewhere – can have a positive or negative impact on your experience of pain.
+- Where you are – things and people in your environment can have a positive or negative impact on your experience of pain.

 - How tired you feel – extreme tiredness (fatigue) can make it harder for you to manage pain.
 Lack of sleep can increase your pain.
 Ask your health care team for help if you are not sleeping well.